alankrantas/microbit-micropython-cookbook/README.md

     sleep(1000)
 ```

 Do not use servos and buzzers at the same time.
-They require different PWM frequencies and most microcontrollers can only set one frequency accross all pins at a time.
+They require different PWM frequencies and most microcontrollers can only use one frequency accross all pins at a time.

-Also: micro:bit's power output may just (barely) enough to power a single SG90 mini servo.
-External power supply is recommended.
+micro:bit V2 can output 190 mA from its 3V pin, which is enough for most hobby servos.

 ## Get Pitch and Roll Degrees

 These function cannot tell if the board is facing up or down.
 Probably need to use accelerometer.get_z() for that.

-Go to REPL and reset micro:bit to see the output.
+Upload code and switch to REPL, you should see the output.

 ```python
 from microbit import accelerometer, sleep